MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

         - SUMming an expression that is often 0.
         - Window aggregations with an UNBOUNDED PRECEDING frame are fine if changes happen mostly at the end of partitions
             - e.g., OVER an `ORDER BY time` if new elements are arriving typically with fresh timestamps.
 Such OVER clauses are popular case in our [use case list](https://www.notion.so/Window-Functions-Use-Cases-6ad1846a7da942dc8fa28997d9c220dd).
-- FIRST_VALUE / LAST_VALUE with various frames
+- FIRST_VALUE / LAST_VALUE / NTH_VALUE with various frames.
+These are similar to window aggregations.
-    - Similar to window aggregations, but easier.
 - ROW_NUMBER, RANK, DENSE_RANK, PERCENT_RANK, CUME_DIST, NTILE: These are impossible to implement efficiently in a streaming setting in many cases, because a small input change will lead to a big output change if the changed record is not near the end of the window partition.
 However, I can imagine some scenarios where the user knows some special property of the input data that ensures that small input changes will lead to small output changes, so she will use one of these functions and expect it to be efficient:
     - If changes mostly come near the end of the window partition.
 For example, if there is an ORDER BY time, and new records usually have recent timestamps.
 (Prefix Sum will handle this fine.)
     - If most changes are not record appearances or disappearances, but existing records changing in a way that they move only a little bit in the ordering.
 In this case, the output changes only for as many records, that got “jumped over” by the changing record.
 (Prefix Sum will handle this fine.)